 The manufacturing of display drivers is complex and requires several manufacturing stages such as wafer fabrication, gold bumping, and assembly and testing, and the availability of materials such as the processed tape used in TAB packaging.
 We refer to these manufacturing stages and material requirements collectively as the "supply chain".
 Panel manufacturers typically operate at high levels of capacity utilization and require a reliable supply of display drivers.
 A shortage of display drivers, or a disruption to this supply, may disrupt panel manufacturers' operations.
 As a result, a company's ability to deliver its products on a timely basis at the quality and quantity required is critical to satisfying its existing customers and winning new ones.
-Such supply chain management is particularly crucial to fabless display driver companies that do not have their own in-house manufacturing capacity.
-In the case of display drivers, supply chain management is further complicated by the high-voltage CMOS process technology and the special assembly and testing requirements that are not standard in the semiconductor industry.
+Such supply chain management is particularly crucial to fabless display drivers, supply chain management is further complicated by the high-voltage CMOS process technology and the special assembly and testing requirements that are not standard in the semiconductor industry.
 Access to this capacity also depends in part on display driver companies having received assurances of demand for their products since semiconductor manufacturing service providers require credible demand forecasts before allocating capacity among customers and investing to expand their capacity to support growth.